spryker/spryker-docs/_drafts/oryx/reactivity/key-concepts-of-reactivity.md

 ## Reactive data streams

 Reactive data streams are a fundamental concept in Oryx.
 They play a crucial role in managing and manipulating data in real time.
 Oryx prefers [Observables](https://rxjs.dev/guide/observable) over [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) as they are more powerful and allow for continuous streams of data over time.
-This is particularly helpful in experiences that remain active during some time, for example, in a Single Page Application (SPA).
+This is particularly helpful in experiences that remain active for some time-for example, in a Single Page Application (SPA).

 An observable can emit different values over time.
 In Oryx, components are bound to data observed from APIs and stored in the [application state](#application-state).
 Whenever application state is updated, a new value is emitted, and the component updates its view automatically in an efficient manner.